Choose between Microsoft Teams vs. Zoom for conference needs

 Teams' telephony capabilities can be broadly broken into three categories.
 First, for businesses seeking to replace their current business phone system with Teams, there is the 365 Business Voice plan.
 This enables Teams to manage a business's internal extensions, internal call routing, voicemail, hunt groups and other unified communications (UC) features.

-Second, for access to external calling through PSTN, Teams customers can opt to use a third-party PSTN provider and simply point the Teams platform to the third-party session border controller that will handle all external calling.
-Alternatively, Teams Business Voice -- depending upon the calling plan licenses applied -- can be used to handle internal voice calling, as well as domestic and international calling.
+Second, for access to external calling through PSTN, Teams customers can opt to use a third-party PSTN provider and simply point the Teams platform to the third-party session border controller that handles all external calling.
+Alternatively, Microsoft can act as the PSTN carrier to handle internal voice calling, as well as domestic and international calling, depending on the calling plan licenses applied.

 Third, Teams offers an audio conferencing option that includes audio-only conferencing or a package that combines video and PSTN audio conferencing.